kanbanyte/sepa/project_plan/plan.md

 ##### Risk 3:
 **Inability to meet project deadlines.**\
-in the duration of a project things will affect the deadlines; be that team members falling ill, supervisors requesting work sooner, or even clients needing code faster.\
+In the duration of a project things will affect the deadlines; be that team members falling ill, supervisors requesting work sooner, or even clients needing code faster.\
 A general mitigation strategy is to be organised, utilising project boards can help, also regular meetings to be aware of issues.
 Overall this is a hard to mitigate risk as problems can arise quickly.